neuropsychology/NeuroKit/studies/complexity_benchmark/README.md

 Complexity is an umbrella term for concepts derived from information theory, chaos theory, and fractal mathematics, used to quantify unpredictability, entropy, and/or randomness.
-Using these tools to characterize signals (a subfield commonly referred to as “fractal physiology,” Bassingthwaighte et al., 2013) has shown promising results in physiology in the assessment and diagnostic of the state and health of living systems Ehlers (1995).
+Using these methods to characterize physiological signals (a subfield commonly referred to as “fractal physiology,” Bassingthwaighte et al., 2013) has shown promising results in the assessment and diagnostic of the state and health of living systems Goetz (2007).

-There has been a large and accelerating increase in the number of complexity indices in the past few decades.
-These new procedures are usually mathematically well-defined and theoretically promising.
+There has been an exponential increase in the number of complexity indices in the past few decades (A. C. Yang & Tsai, 2013).
+Although these new procedures are usually mathematically well-defined and theoretically promising, limited empirical evidence is available to understand their similarities and differences (Lau et al., 2021; A. C.
-However, few empirical evidence exist to understand their differences and similarities.
-Moreover, some can be very expensive in terms of computation power and thus, time, which can become an issue in some applications such as high sampling-rate techniques (e.g., M/EEG) or real-time settings (brain-computer interface).
-As such, having a general view depicting the relationship between the indices with information about their computation time would be useful, for instance to guide the indices selection in settings where time or computational power is limited.
+Yang & Tsai, 2013).
+Moreover, some of these methods are resource-intensive and require long computation times.
+This complicates their application with techniques that utilise high sampling-rates (e.g., M/EEG) and makes them impractical to implement in real-time settings - such as brain-computer interfaces (Manis et al., 2018;
+“Refined Composite Multiscale Dispersion Entropy and Its Application to Biomedical Signals,” 2017).
+As such, having empirical data about the computation time of various complexity indices would prove useful, for instance to objectively guide their selection, especially in contexts where time or computational resourcse are limited.

-One of the contributing factor of this lack of empirical comparison is the lack of free, open-source, unified, and easy to use software for computing various complexity indices.
-Indeed, most of them are described mathematically in journal articles, and reusable code is seldom made available, which limits their further application and validation.
+Additionally, the lack of a comprehensive open-source and user-friendly software for computing various complexity indices likely contributes to the limited availability of empirical comparison (Flood & Grimm, 2021).
+Indeed, most complexity indices are only described mathematically in journal articles, with reusable code seldom made available, therefore limiting their further application and validation (Flood & Grimm, 2021;
-*NeuroKit2* (Makowski et al., 2021) is a Python package for physiological signal processing that aims at providing the most comprehensive, accurate and fast pure Python implementations of complexity indices.
+A. C. Yang & Tsai, 2013).
+To address this gap, we added a comprehensive set of complexity-related features to *NeuroKit2*, a Python package for physiological signal processing (Makowski et al., 2021).
+This submodule aims at enabling users to compute a vast amount of complexity indices.
+The code is designed to be as fast as possible, while still written in pure Python (though with the help^of dependencies such as Numpy or Pandas, Harris et al., 2020; McKinney et al., 2010) to maximize the re-usability, transparency, and correctness.

-Leveraging this tool, the goal of this study is to empirically compare a vast number of complexity indices, inspect how they relate to one another, and extract some recommendations for indices selection, based on their added-value and computational efficiency.
-Using *NeuroKit2*, we will compute more than a hundred complexity indices on various types of signals, with varying degrees of noise.
-We will then project the results on a latent space through factor analysis, and report the most interesting indices in regards to their representation of the latent dimensions.
+Leveraging this tool, the goal of this study is to empirically compare a large number of complexity indices, inspect how they relate to one another, and derive recommendations for indices selection.
+More specifically, we will quantify the complexity using 128 indices of various types of signals with varying degrees of noise, using *NeuroKit2*.
+We will then project the results on a latent space through factor analysis, and review the various indices that we find the most relevant and interesting in regards to their representation of the latent dimensions.
+This analysis will be complemented by hierarchical clustering.

 ## Methods